aerohive/Presence-Webhook/Instructions.md

 3. Make sure your web server is reachable on the internet (public IP, DNS...)
 4. Configure HMNG API Data Management settings to point to the URL of your web server

-Alternatively, if you are not into programming, domains and certificates, this setup is available under https://ahtraining.in:3000.

 The message flow of the app is as follows:

 HMNG ------ HTTPS -------> nginx  ----Thin----> Ruby App #1